 - Demographic information: data such as who your audience is, what their job is, where they are based and their salary bracket.
 In the case of the women’s health magazine – do they have careers?
 Do they exercise?
 All of this information is crucial in building a clear picture of the audience.
 But demographic information on its own isn’t enough.

-- Behavioral information: relates to how audiences behave when they engage with your website, vital in the publishing industry.
-Behavioral information could include what your audience does on the website, what pages they look at, what topics and themes interest them, what emails they click on, what events they might attend etc. Building a layer around behavioral information is key to audience profiling.
+- Behavioural information: relates to how audiences behave when they engage with your website, vital in the publishing industry.
+Behavioural information could include what your audience does on the website, what pages they look at, what topics and themes interest them, what emails they click on, what events they might attend etc. Building a layer around behavioural information is key to audience profiling.

 There is no silver bullet to effective audience profiling, but CRM will put you on the right track and help you to work smarter.
 And with increasing competition for advertising spend in the publishing world, having a clear picture of your audience has never been more important.